Quality is central to our chemical etching services – this includes the protection of the environment and reducing our environmental impact.

 - Bis(2-ethylhexyl) phthalate (DEHP): 0.1% 0.1%

 From 22 July 2019, these substances will be restricted for all electrical and electronic equipment, with the exception of medical devices (category 8) and monitoring and control equipment (category 9), which must comply by 22 July 2021.

-Precision Micro works in partnership with our customers to support the RoHS2 Directive by offering a range of compliant metals and finishes.
+Precision Micro works in partnership with its customers to support the RoHS2 directive by offering a range of compliant metals and finishes.